 12. The Members of the Company shall comprise:

-the signatories to the Memorandum, who are:

-the Diocesan Board of Education [or insert the name of the relevant Diocesan Umbrella Trust] acting corporately by hand of its Director; and

-(ii) [insert details];

-(iii) [insert details];

-(b) the chairman of the Directors; and
+Worcester Diocesan Academies Trust (company registration number 07693683); and ;

 (c) any person appointed under any of Articles 16, 16A or 16B.

+12A.
+An employee of the Academy Trust cannot be a member of the Academy Trust.

 13. Each of the persons entitled to appoint Members in Article 12 shall have the right from time to time by written notice delivered to the Office to remove any Member appointed by them and to appoint a replacement Member to fill a vacancy whether resulting from such removal or otherwise.